“What do I love about Paddle Fest? It’s my favorite of the many ways we get to share our love for the Shenango River. “

 Do you have kayaks/canoes for rent? – No, SRW does not have kayaks or canoes for rent.
 If you are interested in renting, please reach out to Carried Away Outfitters, 724-343-1313.

-Can I buy a t-shirt? – Yes, t-shirts are available for purchase with your registration until September 12th.
+Can I buy a t-shirt? – Yes, t-shirts are available for purchase when you register until September 10, 2025.
 Limited shirts will be available on the day of the event at the take-out.

 The event is in 2 days, why can’t I register online? – We need time to get the online registration list printed and ready to go for Paddle Fest.
 You can still register in person the morning of the event at Pymatuning State Park